Headsets throughout the tourSightseeing: Visits to Epidaurus, Meteora, Kalambaka

 Your vacation ends with breakfast this morning.
 (B)

 Transportation: Scheduled transatlantic flights and airport transfers in Athens if Cosmos issues the air tickets.
 Touring by private first-class air-conditioned motorcoach.
-Cruise in fully air-conditioned inside cabins with private shower and toilet; outside cabins are available; all port taxes are not included.
+Cruise in fully air-conditioned inside cabins with private shower and toilet; port taxes and gratuities to service personnel on board of $335 are not included.

 Buffet breakfasts; 6 lunches; 9 dinners